Partner Visa Subclass 820/801 in Australia (Melbourne, Sydney, Adelaide, Brisbane, Hobart)

 What is Partner Visa?

-With a Partner visa, an Australian citizen, Australian permanent resident or eligible New Zealand citizen can bring their spouse to live in Australia.
+With a Partner visa in Australia (Melbourne, Sydney, Adelaide, Brisbane, Hobart), an Australian citizen, Australian permanent resident or eligible New Zealand citizen can bring their spouse to live in Australia.
 There are 2 visa categories under Partner visa which are the temporary partner visa (subclass 820) and permanent partner visa (subclass 801).
 The temporary partner visa is the initial step towards the permanent partner visa.

 Partner visa subclass 820 and 801 are applicable for those who wish to apply onshore for their partners.
 If your partner is overseas and you wish to apply for this visa in Australia (Melbourne, Sydney, Adelaide, Brisbane, Hobart etc.), you can go for partner visa subclass 309 and 100.
-To ensure that your visa application has a high chance of success, it’s best to have professionals by your side.
+To ensure that your visa application has a high chance of success, itβs best to have professionals by your side.
 This is where Global Migration can lend a helping hand.
 Our immigration agents offer valuable advice on partner visa in Melbourne, Sydney, Adelaide, Brisbane, Hobart that takes into account your circumstances.

 Who can get partner Visa in Australia?